OpenHFT/Chronicle-Queue/README.md

     name.data
 ```

 ### VanillaChronicle
-Vanilla Chronicle is a designed for more features rather than just speed and it supports:
+Vanilla Chronicle is a designed for more features rather than just speed.
+It supports:
  - rolling files on a daily, weekly or hourly basis.
  - concurrent writers on the same machine.
  - concurrent readers on the same machine or across multiple machines via TCP replication.